kevinmukuna/linux_configuration/README.md

 # linux_pyenv
-This repository is used to simplify pyenv virtualenv creation for people uisng it daily or uysing multiple versions more frequently
+This repository is used to simplify pyenv virtualenv creation for people uisng it daily or using multiple versions more frequently.

-Please do not distribute without arediting the owner.
+Please do not distribute without accrediting the owner.
 Thanks.

 ______________